stackitcloud/certbot-dns-stackit/README.md

   -d '*.example.runs.onstackit.cloud'
 ```

-where example.runs.onstackit.cloud is the domain (zone) for which you want to obtain a certificate.
+For this example, example.runs.onstackit.cloud represents the designated domain (zone) for certificate procurement.

 ### Example of credentials.ini

-To use the plugin, you need to create a credentials.ini file that contains your STACKIT DNS credentials:
+To operationalize the plugin, it's imperative to curate a credentials.ini file encompassing your STACKIT DNS
+credentials:

 ```ini
 dns_stackit_auth_token = "your_token_here"
 dns_stackit_project_id = "your_project_id_here"
 ```

-Make sure to replace "your_token_here" and "your_project_id_here" with your actual STACKIT authentication token and
+It's crucial to replace "your_token_here" and "your_project_id_here" placeholders with the genuine STACKIT
-project ID.
-The service account that owns the token must have the project membership role in order to create record
+authentication token and project ID.
+The token's associated service account necessitates project membership privileges
-sets.
+for record set creation.

 ## Test Procedures